 - Equipment Cost: With passive speakers, you don’t need an expensive external amplifier or long runs of cables, so they can be less expensive.

-As you can see, your choose of passive vs active speakers for in ceiling speakers really depends on your personal setup and your own needs.
-If you need an all in one solution for a small space, you can use an active speaker.
+As you can see, your choice of passive vs active speakers for in-ceiling speakers depends on your setup and your own needs.
+If you need an all-in-one solution for a small space, you can use an active speaker.

 Should You Use an Amplifier or Receiver to Power In-Ceiling Speakers?